Regular procedure

 11. The applicant has been expelled for serious reasons of public security or public order.

-In cases where the appeal has no automatic suspensive effect, a provisional measure has to be requested.
+In cases where the appeal has no automatic suspensive effect, a provisional measure can be requested.
 In case the request for a provisional measure is granted the appeal has suspensive effect, which means that the right to accommodation is retained and the asylum seeker may remain in Central Agency for the Reception of Asylum Seekers (COA) accommodation.

-According to the Council of State, detention was no longer possible on the basis of Article 59, first paragraph, under a of the Aliens Act in cases where the asylum seeker is awaiting a decision on the request for a provisional measure.[57]
-The Council of State concluded in this case that an asylum seeker could legally remain in the Netherlands during the period for lodging an appeal and during the appeal itself.[58]
+According to the Council of State, detention was no longer possible on the basis of Article 59(1)(a) of the Aliens Act in cases where the asylum seeker is awaiting a decision on the request for a provisional measure.[71]
+The Council of State concluded in this case that an asylum seeker could legally remain in the Netherlands during the period for lodging an appeal and during the appeal itself.[72]
 The asylum seeker concerned had been detained in a removal detention centre after his asylum application was rejected as manifestly unfounded.
 The removal detention was subsequently considered illegal and the measure was lifted.
-Previously, the Council of State had put preliminary questions to the CJEU.[59]
-The CJEU indicated that Directives 2008/115 and 2013/32 should be interpreted as precluding an asylum seeker, whose application has been rejected as manifestly unfounded, from being held in detention for the purpose of expulsion while he legally remains in the Netherlands until judgment is given on his request for a provisional measure.[60]
-Should the Secretary of State want to detain asylum seekers during this period, which is only possible based on the provisions of the Reception Directive, the law will have to be amended.
+Previously, the Council of State had put preliminary questions to the CJEU.[73]
+The CJEU indicated that Directives 2008/115 and 2013/32 should be interpreted as precluding an asylum seeker, whose application has been rejected as manifestly unfounded, from being held in detention for the purpose of expulsion while he legally remains in the Netherlands until judgment is given on his request for a provisional measure.[74]
+Should the State Secretary want to detain asylum seekers during this period, which is only possible based on the provisions of the Reception Directive, the law will have to be amended.

 It was initially unclear whether the Gnandi judgment was applicable in cases in which an asylum seeker makes a second or subsequent application.
 However, the Council of State concluded that, in a case involving a fourth asylum application with the asylum seeker having been placed in detention, the Gnandi judgment did apply.[75]
 As a result, the legal effects of the return decision were suspended.

-According to the Council of State the Gnandi judgment is also applicable in case the asylum application was rejected in the border procedure.[62]
+According to the Council of State the Gnandi judgment is also applicable in case the asylum application was rejected in the border procedure.[76]
+The Aliens Act, in particular Article 82, has still not been adjusted to incorporate the Gnandi judgment.

 Scope and intensity of review